 Bakers/owners at Arizmendi bakery in San Francisco, CA - Credit: Inside Scoop SF

 The Arizmendi Association is a cooperative made up of nine member businesses: six cooperative bakeries, a landscape design/build cooperative, a construction cooperative as well as a development and support collective.
 Members share a common mission, ongoing accounting, legal, educational services, and support in the development of new member cooperatives by the Association.

 What inspired the development of Arizmendi and what is the intention of the association?

 That might depend on who you ask, I was one of the original founders so I have a slightly different perspective.
 My own motivation was having a sense that the way our economy was going was going to destroy our environment and continue to create bigger and bigger social fractures.
-If you want a sustainable economy both for human purposes as well for the larger environment you need to create one that wasn’t based on growth so that led me to cooperatives.
+If you want a sustainable economy both for human purposes as well as for the larger environment you need to create one that wasn’t based on growth, that led me to cooperatives.
 Also, I really thought that if you wanted a movement for democracy you need to have an economic movement that is based on daily democratic practice.
 When I learned about cooperatives particularly the Mondragon cooperative that really came together for me.